steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Clipboard+VST-XML/Index.md

 ---

-The **Clipboard VST-XML** format is a simple text-based XML definition used to exchange media-related data through drag and drop or copy and paste.
+The **Clipboard VST-XML** format is a simple text-based XML definition used to exchange media-related data through drag and drop (text-based) or copy and paste (using the operating system clipboard).

 It was originally designed to support audio file exchange between **Cubase** and **HALion**.
 Over time, the same mechanism was extended to transfer additional musical elements and their context.